e0218a/e0218a.github.io/_posts/2023-01-01-hello-world.md

 ---
 layout: post
-title: Day 1/365 of Tech Resolutions: Personal Website
+title: Day 1/365 of Resolutions: Personal Website
 ---
 If you are reading this I succeeded! a.k.a **Hello World!**

-Every day in 2023, I will be working on a fun coding task.
-Today's fun task is starting a personal website.
+Every day in 2023, I will be working on a fun software engineering task every day to stay excited about coding projects. **Today's fun task is starting a personal website.**

-In order to get our page up and running super fast, we are going to set up the site using github pages and jekyll.
+In order to get our page up and running super fast, we are going to set up the site using Github pages and Jekyll.

 ### Documentation:
 1. In the Github Web UI, Go through the steps to create a new barebones repository.
 The repository title must follow the format